 Victims and some of the defendants were often shown to have been subjected to this.
 One episode had the police find a teenage boy chained to a radiator, while another had a girl whose mother and grandmother wanted to do "traditional" vaginal mutilation.
 The worst has to be a female cult leader, whose children talk how they were made to perform all kinds of sex acts while she watched.

-''Law & Order: UK: Strongly implied with Logan's Expy, DS Matt Devlin's——his contempt for a child abuser—"I know people like you", the fact that victimized children is one of his Berserk Buttons, his empathy with an abused kid—"I've been that kid, Ronnie", and with a young woman who refers to her father as a "bastard"—"Are we related then, do you think?", but neither the extent nor specific perpetrator was ever made clear.
+''Law & Order: UK: Strongly implied with Logan's Expy, DS Matt Devlin; his contempt for a child abuser ("I know people like you"), the fact that victimized children is one of his berserk buttons, his empathy with an abused kid ("I've been that kid, Ronnie"), and with a young woman who refers to her father as a "bastard" ("Are we related then, do you think?"), but neither the extent nor specific perpetrator was ever made clear.

 Also happened a few times in Law & Order: Criminal Intent.
 In the episode "Crazy", the team found out that the victim had molested his young daughter.
-He didn't.
-It was because his ex-wife was becoming desperate and accused her husband of the crime, despite knowing what really happened.
+Except he didn't.
+His ex-wife was becoming desperate and accused her husband of the crime, despite knowing what really happened.

 In Twin Peaks, murder victim Laura Palmer, repeatedly raped over several years and later killed by her father Leland.
 Leland is supposedly not entirely responsible because of possession by BOB, an evil spirit.

 Ricky Underwood in The Secret Life of the American Teenager was abused by his father at a young age, leading him to be placed in a foster home.
 This sets him up for his rebellious womanizing attitude that the high school girls are fawning over.